matdombrock/minimalrss/README.md

 # Minimal RSS Reader

-A minimal RSS reader with in-memory caching.
+A minimal self-hosted RSS reader with in-memory caching.

+## Features

+- A back-end written for the `bun` JavaScript runtime
+- A front-end written in vanilla web technologies (no framework)

+## Setup

 This project uses the `bun` runtime.
 An alternative to NodeJS/NPM and more.

 [Install Bun](https://bun.com/docs/installation)

-## Setup

 ```bash
 bun install